chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

 kitchen converge
 =====================================================
 Use the ``converge`` subcommand to converge one (or more) instances.
 Instances are based on the list of platforms in the .kitchen.yml file.
-This process will install the chef-client on an instance using the Chef installer, upload cookbook files and minimal configuration to the instance, and then start a chef-client run using the run-list and attributes specified in the .kitchen.yml file.
+This process will install the Chef Infra Client on an instance using the Chef installer, upload cookbook files and minimal configuration to the instance, and then start a Chef Infra Client run using the run-list and attributes specified in the .kitchen.yml file.

 Kitchen will skip unnecessary steps.
-For example, if the chef-client is already installed to the instance, Kitchen will not re-install the chef-client.
+For example, if the Chef Infra Client is already installed to the instance, Kitchen will not re-install the Chef Infra Client.
 That said, Kitchen will always upload the cookbook files and minimal configuration.
 This ensures that cookbook testing is being done correctly.

 The following exit codes are used by Kitchen: